hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

 Now we need to create the database.
-You can create a default database by just running ``mupip create``, but rather than do that, we need to write some code to tell GT.M to change its default database for VistA.
+You can create a default database by just running ``mupip create``, but rather than do that, we need to write some code to tell GT.M/YottaDB to change its default database for VistA.
 I will create a file called `g/db.gde<./db.gde>`_.

 .. raw:: html